digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/research-todo.md

 Command line program is run every 5 minutes by scheduling it via cron

+1.1 (20/5/1995)
+---

+Small fixes to code and generated HTML

+Under Netscape, generated pages reload automatically

+1.6 (29/6/1995)
+---

+Support Tricklet & getone SNMP packages

+Configurable SNMP community string

+Graphs all equally wide.
+Now 31 hours in daily and 8 days in the weekly

+Support for multiple stats in the same graph

+First release with multiple contributors: Johannes Demel & Mike Convey

 ### MRTG ecosystem

-- MRTG v1.6 support Tricklet and getone SNMP packages
+- MRTG v1.6 support *Tricklet* and *getone* SNMP packages
-- cfgmake and indexmaker introduced somewhere down the line
+- `cfgmake` and `indexmaker` introduced somewhere down the line